jrgleason/psql-getting-started/labs/ddl_dml_lab.md

 1. Reset the database using the following command from the root of the project.<a name="reset-psql"></a>
         psql -h <AWS_URL> -p <PORT> -U <USER_NAME> <DB_NAME> -a -f ./labs/resources/sql/resetdb.sql
 1. Connect to [the RDS instance and coffeeshop db](./creating_rds_instance.md#connect-psql).
-1. To use UUIDs we need to add the pgcrypto extension with the following command.

-        create extension "pgcrypto";

 1. We would like to track people and provide them with the ability to become a customer which provides incentives such as discounts.
 To do this we start by creating a `Person` and `Customer` table with the following SQL(#tables-v1).
         CREATE TABLE MAIN.CUSTOMER(
             ID SERIAL PRIMARY KEY,
             DISCOUNT INT